faisalm1997/aws-dataeng-associate/Section_5_Compute.md

 # EC2

-EC2 is a virtual machine
+An Amazon EC2 (Elastic Compute Cloud) instance is a virtual server in the cloud that provides resizable compute capacity for running applications.

 ## Use of EC2 in Data